 What is Saas?

 Have you ever heard about Software-as-a-Service (SaaS)?
-This is a part of IT industry, in which vendors deliver so called “on-demand” software.
+This field is a part of the IT industry, in which vendors deliver so-called “on-demand” software.
 Lecturer Robert Barcik is going to take you through all the essentials of this lucrative business area.
 In recent years, many companies have proven how the lucrativeness of this field.
-On the other hand, we can observe high failure rate among SaaS start-ups.
+On the other hand, we can observe a high failure rate among SaaS start-ups.
 Why is this happening?
 What is it that these start-ups should do better?